Source: Swegle Elementary School, Salem-Keizer SD

 These surveys are good tools for people seeking to gain insight about themselves and how they function in a team.
 These assessments can help gain insight about your team and the ways it can function most effectively.

-Black Box Agenda: This template will help teams keep track of activities throughout the school year.
+Black Box (Running) Agenda: This template will help teams keep track of activities throughout the school year.
 (Word doc)

-Google Black Box Agenda: (aka Running Agenda) For Google-friendly teams.
+Google Black Box (Running) Agenda: (aka Running Agenda) For Google-friendly teams.
 Be sure to make a copy before using.

 WEDNESDAY Black Box Agenda!
 For teams that meet on Wednesdays, this black box has dates already entered for the 2017/2018 school year.